Removable edges in cubic matching covered graphs: Introduction

 An edge $e$ of a matching covered graph $G$ is {\em removable} if $G-e$ is matching covered.
 For $\{e,f\}\subseteq E(G)$, we say that $\{e,f\}$ is a {\em removable doubleton} of $G$ if neither $e$ nor $f$ is removable and $G-\{e,f\}$ is matching covered.
 Removable edge and removable doubleton are generally called {\em removable class}.
 The notion of removable class was introduced by Lov\'asz and Plummer, which arises in connection with ear decompositions of matching covered graphs.

-Lov\'asz \cite{lo} proved that every brick other than $K_4$ and {$\overline{C_6}$ has} a removable edge.
+Lov\'asz \cite{lo} proved that every brick distinct from $K_4$ and {$\overline{C_6}$ (the triangular prism) has} a removable edge.
 Further, Carvalho et al. \cite{CLM9914} showed that each brick $G$ other than $K_4$ and $\overline{C_6}$ has { at least $\Delta-2$ removable edges and the lower bound} is attained by the cubic brick $R_8$ as shown Figure \ref{fig:1}(a), where $\Delta$ is the maximum degree of $G$.
-In \cite{zlg} Zhai et al. proved that the number of removable classes in every matching covered graph $G$ is not less than the minimum number of the perfect matchings needed to cover all edges of $G$.
+In \cite{zlg} Zhai et al. proved that the number of removable ears in every matching covered graph $G$ is not less than the minimum number of the perfect matchings needed to cover all edges of $G$.
 Carvalho and Little \cite{CL14} showed that every matching covered graph, except the cycle, has at least three removable classes.
-Moreover, they proved the following result. \begin{pro} {\em \cite{CL14}} There are only nine cubic bricks with exactly three removable classes (including $K_4$, $ \overline{C_6}$ and $R_8$), each of which has at most sixteen vertices. \end{pro}

-In this paper we consider the number of removable edges in cubic matching covered graphs in terms of the number of vertices.
-We prove the following two results.
+In this paper we consider the number of pair-wise non-adjacent removable edges in cubic bricks in terms of the number of vertices.